 In addition to students who have completed a bachelor’s degree in chemistry or biochemistry, the Chemistry Department also accepts students with training in biology, chemical engineering, physics, and other disciplines, who may not have completed study in all of these core areas, but who have completed a rigorous program in an allied discipline and have sufficiently strong training in chemistry.
 Students are encouraged to submit complete applications for review before December; however, applications will be accepted online until December 15.
 After December 15, please contact Sage Bradburn (434-924-7014; firstname.lastname@example.org) if you wish to apply.

 For a complete application you will need:

 - Unofficial copy of transcript uploaded to application

 - Two letters of recommendation

 - TOEFL exam scores (for international applicants only)

 Current UVA Undergraduate Students

-"For current UVa undergraduates who wish to pursue the one year Master’s degree, the application process is straightforward.
-Please submit to Ms. Susie Marshall (email@example.com) your unofficial UVa transcripts, a statement of purpose, and have two recommendation letters submit to Ms. Marshall.
+"For current UVa undergraduates who wish to pursue the one year non-thesis M.S. degree, the application process is straightforward.
+Please submit to the Chemistry Graduate Program directly at email@example.com with your unofficial UVA transcripts and a statement of purpose.
+Two recommendation letters will also need to be submitted.
+They can be submitted to the deaprtment Graduate Programs Coordinator, Susie Marshall.
+One of the recommendation letters should be written by a faculty member in the UVA Chemistry Department.
 The statement of purpose should indicate why you wish to pursue a Master’s degree and any additional information that you believe would be useful for the admission committee to consider.
 You can apply at any time, even the summer prior to the desired Fall semester start, but the ideal application time period is November through February of the year prior to your desired start in the Master’s program.
 There is no application fee for current UVa undergraduate students."

 International Student Resources